-The Confirmation is L G Dicksons first novel and she is working on her second.
+The Confirmation is L G Dicksons first novel and her second, A Quiet Wife is now available in paperback.
 The beautiful city of Edinburgh provides the backdrop to her writing in which she explores how women in particular deal with significant, life changing events.
 Sounds awfully serious but she is also keen to inject warmth and humour into her writing !

 This is the kind of book that grows on you.
 The story begins with Annie in her apartment, locked away from the world, wanting nothing but to get lost in her grief and you cannot help but ask, who died?